PrimeTimeTran/next-blog/data/blog/ruby-on-rails.md

 ## Decorator Design Pattern

-The decorator pattern is typically used to give additional functionality to resources.
+The decorator pattern is used to define additional functionality on a resource.

 This is useful when a resource becomes bloated and unwieldy due to all the other requirements the resources implement.

-In Ruby & Rails we can use [Draper](https://github.com/drapergem/draper)
+In Ruby & Rails the [Draper](https://github.com/drapergem/draper) gem can be used to implement this design pattern.

 Imagine for example, a User resource in a Ruby on Rails application